MineInAbyss/geary/README.md

 ## Limitations
 - There is no proper Java support.
 We are using many Kotlin-specific libraries and want to make this nice to use in Kotlin first.
 However, we understand parts of this may be useful for Java plugins as well, and plan to expand some support for them in the future (ex you may have to write components in Kotlin but could still write the rest of your plugin as you prefer).
-- API changes are still rather common.
+- API changes are still rather common, and the codebase itself needs to be ironed out a lot (there is some unexpected behaviour in many places.)

 ## Usage

-- We have [Github packages](https://github.com/MineInAbyss/Geary/packages) set up for use with gradle/maven, however the API isn't properly maintained yet.
-Many things will change as the ECS is being built.
-- We'll eventually make a wiki with API documentation.
-In the meantime, you can ask questions in `#plugin-dev` on our [Discord](https://discord.gg/QXPCk2y) server.

 ### Gradle
 ```groovy